thisiscmt/MusicBrowser/README.md

 * Include artist images and album cover art
 * View other releases from an artist like singles, EPs, and compilations

 I'm making the back end such that MusicBrainz is just one provider that could easily be swapped out for a different one, just by changing an environment variable and re-starting the service.
-They seem to have the data that I want so that's what I'll do for now.
+They seem to have the data that I want so that's what I'll go with for now.